Circuit-Analysis/circuit-analysis.github.io/chapter-14.md

 We are often more concerned with the energy supplied or consumed over a period of time.
 This would require the integration of the instantaneous power of a period of time which is tedious considering our signals are always sinusoidal in the AC case.
 To characterize the power consumption of a component we will begin to develop alternate means of describing the power supplied or dissipated in AC circuits.

 \section{Average Power}
 The first means of characterizing power in AC circuits is average power.
-We must now differentiate between power that is being \textbf{dissipated} by a resistor versus power that is being \textbf{stored} in a storage element such as a capacitor or inductor.
-Calculating average power will tell us how much power us being \textbf{dissipated} by a circuit.
+We must now differentiate between power that is being **dissipated** by a resistor versus power that is being **stored** in a storage element such as a capacitor or inductor.
+Calculating average power will tell us how much power us being **dissipated** by a circuit.

 Recall that you can find the average value of any periodic signal by integrating over a period and dividing by the period.
 For an instantaneous power signal that would look like
 \[P=\frac{1}{T}\int_t^{t+T}p(\tau)d\tau\]